czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 A swipe file is a collection of written content that can be used to inspire your writing.
 I sometimes get stuck when writing headlines.
 So I often look at examples of headlines for inspiration and think of how I can rewrite them in my own way.

+Another option is to used [headline formulas.](https://copyblogger.com/10-sure-fire-headline-formulas-that-work/ "copywriting formulas") These have been tried and tested and are used regularly by marketers.

 ### **What skills are needed to be a copywriter?**

 _Writing_

 Obviously, you need to be able to write well.
-But writing doesn’t include jotting down your thoughts on a piece of paper.
+But writing doesn’t just include jotting down your thoughts on a piece of paper.
 You need to be able to write in different voices, styles and for different types of content.

-Writing for social media vastly differs from the way you write for a press release or a blog.
-Also, you need to be able to articulate your ideas clearly.

 _Research_

 Without good research, writing original content will feel like pulling teeth.
 It is important to get ideas from different sources like books, videos, articles, podcasts.
-Anything you can get your hands on that is relevant to the content you are writing.
+Anything you can get your hands on that is relevant to the topic you are writing.

 _Editing and proofreading_